-The museum is operated by the Leelanau Historical Society with the intention to inspire locals and visitors to explore the past, understand the present, and envision the future of the diverse cultures in the Leelanau Peninsula and its islands.
+The museum is operated by the Leelanau Historical Society with the mission to preserve and share the history of Leelanau County to inspire others to explore and interpret the past for future generations to learn and appreciate.
 Located at 203 East Cedar Street in Leland, on the banks of the Leland River, two blocks from historic Fishtown and Lake Michigan.

-The Museum store offers a selection of books by local and regional authors, art works and other native specialties.
+The Leelanau Historical Museum store offers a selection of books by local and regional authors, gifts, art prints and other native specialties.
 The store is open when the museum is open.